KeyLab-Git/tipzza-contracts/README.md

 ## 🚀 Deployed Contract Addresses

-> ⚠️ **Beta Phase Notice**: Tipzza is currently in its live public Beta testing phase.
-The addresses below point to our verified testnet environments.
-Always double-check these addresses before interacting with the protocol layers.

 | Contract | Network | Verified Explorer Address |
 | :--- | :--- | :--- |